anuprshetty/fynd_e2e_solution/README.md

-# fynd_e2e_solution
+# Fynd End To End Solution

-Onboarding demo project
+Fynd onboarding demo project.

 ## FastAPI

 - [documentation](https://fastapi.tiangolo.com)
 - [source code](https://github.com/tiangolo/fastapi)
 - FastAPI stands on the shoulders of giants:
   - [Starlette for the web parts](https://www.starlette.io/) - Starlette is a lightweight ASGI framework/toolkit, which is ideal for building async web services in Python.
   - [Pydantic for the data parts](https://pydantic-docs.helpmanual.io/) - pydantic enforces type hints at runtime, and provides user-friendly errors when data is invalid.
 - uvicorn --> ASGI server (Asynchronous Server Gateway Interface)

 - commands: